tomasmalcik/todolists/README.md

 - Controller (routes)
     - Houses every route on website (frontEnd and backEnd).
 #### REST
+BackEnd uses REST architecture.
+Each API call is categorized to these actions:
+- GET
+    - Collect any data from API.
+Returning JSON objects.
+- POST
+    - Add new document to database
+- PUT
+    - Update already created document
+- DELETE
+    - Delete document
 ### FrontEnd
 #### JS
 #### JQuery